albmtez/resources/kubernetes/ha-k3s-kube-vip/README.md

 We'll use k3sup to install k3s remotely on each node and to join the nodes to the cluster.

 By default, the commands shown in this section use a node taint in order to not schedule pods execution in the control plane nodes.
-If you want your nodes to be executed in server nodes remove this configuracion in *k3s-extra-args*.
+If you want your nodes to be executed in server nodes remove this configuration in *k3s-extra-args*.

 ### Using Klipper default k3s Load Balancer